Print

 Firing

-An all-new recipe, this fires easily to cone 6 (and even cone 7) while burning to the same color as M340.
+An all-new recipe, this fires the same color as the previous M340S.

 Glazing